lesley-gao/travel-themed-blogging-website/README.md

 ## Main Features

 - Visitors can easily browse all articles or search and sort articles.
-- Users can create their accounts and build up their own blogging pages, showcasing their personal information and the articles they created.
+- Users can create their accounts and build their own blogging pages, showcasing their personal information and the articles they created.
 - Articles can be created using a user-friendly editor that allows for text formatting.
 - Other registered users can engage with articles by liking them and leaving comments.
 - Users can also choose to show or hide comments for a better reading experience.
-- A responsive UI design that adapts to different screen sizes
+- A responsive UI design that adapts to different screen sizes.

 <br />